BhupeshBoora/Bootstrap-Dinger/README.md

-# Dinger is a simple Dating website for dogs
+# Dinger

 Hello,

-I'm Bhupesh Boora, and here's the code I used to create "Dinger".
+I'm Bhupesh Boora, and here's the code I used to create "Dinger" (a dating website for dogs).

 I used Bootstrap as well as some external CSS, feel free to have a look inside the code.